Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Malignant hyperthermia is an emergency.
-It is often suspected based on symptoms and recent anesthesia administration.
+MH is an emergency.
+It is diagnosed based on symptoms and recent anesthesia.

 American Association of Neuromuscular and Electrodiagnostic Medicine